 Not only can swimming be a recreational activity, but it can also be a passion that drives you to competition events.
 If you do the work and hone your skills in the pool, you can start competing in in a swimming club, or join a synchronised swimming or water polo team.

 This can lead to the possibility of competing on a local, state or national level, and you may even find yourself attending the Olympics in future.
-Laurie has some great motivational stories from the Olympics in his podcast, which you can listen to here.
+Laurie has some great motivational stories from the Olympics in his podcast.

 Above all, swimming is fun!
 It is a joy whether you push yourself to touch the sides of the pool as quickly as you can, or just take your leisurely time to float and allow the waters to ripple away your stress.